Isma1Huz/Rocarstor-Car-Website/README.md

 # Rocarstor-Car-Website
 ---
 - This is a Car dealer website that showcase the product of the Rocarstor Car dealer Store.
-The main aim of the project was to
+The main aim of the project was to develop
 - the design given.
 This project is to put into practice my skills of Html and Css for what I have learnt at Moringa School for two weeks.
 # TECHNOLOGIES USED
 - HTML